goloop/log/README.md

     func (l *Log) Debugln(a ...interface{}) (n int, err error)

-Debugln creates message with DEBUG, level using the default formats for its operands and writes to log.Writer.
+Debugln creates message with Debug, level using the default formats for its operands and writes to log.Writer.
 Spaces are always added between operands and a newline is appended.
 It returns the number of bytes written and any write error encountered.